lalbelda/period-tracker-app-whitelabelled-code/README.md

 Install docker:

 This is a virtual machine solution that interfaces with the kernel of the OS (basically cutting a number of middlewares out from traditional VM solutions).
-The core interfacing parts of Period Tracker App are handled in containers and we will use the docker command line to get them working.
+The core interfacing parts of oky are handled in containers and we will use the docker command line to get them working.

 - [Docker Desktop](https://www.docker.com/ 'Docker')